LarsBesselmann/Liberty-Getting-Started-M2M/README.md

 1. Build the original version of the DefaultApplication

+    Adjust the sample package to use the default JDK instead of the one rferenced in the Liberty server.xml.

+        cd /home/techzone/Student/m2m-ws-sample/defaultapplication/monolith/defaultapplication/monolith/DefaultApplication-ear/src/main/liberty/config
+        mv server.env server.env.sav

     Change to the directory location of the application code, and run the maven build.

         cd /home/techzone/Student/m2m-ws-sample/defaultapplication/monolith